cornelRaiu/search-analytics/readme.txt

 For now, you can use the [Support Forum](https://wordpress.org/support/plugin/search-analytics).
 I will be adding a feature request/voting system to my website soon so everything will be kept in there.

 == Changelog ==
+= 1.3.5
+* Feature: Add support for WpForo

 = 1.3.4 Hotfix =
 * Bugfix: Fix fatal error for missing `wp_timezone()` in WP < 5.3.0